ni/instrumentstudio-plugin-labview/docs/G Plug-In SDK Generator Guide.md

 When setting up a packed library build specification, ensure the following settings are configured appropriately:

 - Allow future versions of LabVIEW to load this Packed Library:
   - Always keep this option enabled.
-InstrumentStudio can only load plugins with one version of the LabVIEW Runtime Engine.
-If you don't enable this option, the plugin won't work if InstrumentStudio uses a different version than the one it was made for.
+InstrumentStudio can only load plug-ins with one version of the LabVIEW Runtime Engine.
+If you don't enable this option, the plug-in won't work if InstrumentStudio uses a different version than the one it was made for.
 If you have multiple versions installed, InstrumentStudio will use the latest one.
   ![PPL Setting - Allow Future Versions](./images/G%20Plug-In%20Guide/PPL%20Setting%20-%20Allow%20Future%20Versions.png)

 - Exclude dependent Packed libraries:
   - This option should generally be disabled.
-When enabled, any packed libraries used by the plugin will not be included in the build output, requiring distribution through alternative mechanisms.
+When enabled, any packed libraries used by the plug-in will not be included in the build output, requiring distribution through alternative mechanisms.
 - Exclude dependent Shared libraries:
-  - This setting depends on the plugin’s requirements.
-If the plugin interacts with shared libraries other than `NationalInstruments.VIHost.Interop.dll`, this option is typically disabled unless the shared libraries are system-provided and distributed separately, such as through driver installation.
+  - This setting depends on the plug-in’s requirements.
+If the plug-in interacts with shared libraries other than `NationalInstruments.VIHost.Interop.dll`, this option is typically disabled unless the shared libraries are system-provided and distributed separately, such as through driver installation.
   ![PPL Setting - Uncheck Excludes](./images/G%20Plug-In%20Guide/PPL%20Setting%20-%20Uncheck%20Excludes.png)

 - Apply a prefix to all contained items:
-  - Enable this option to apply a prefix to the library name during the build process if the shared library is private to the plugin and not located in a system path.
-This helps avoid conflicts when the library is installed by multiple plugins.
+  - Enable this option to apply a prefix to the library name during the build process if the shared library is private to the plug-in and not located in a system path.
+This helps avoid conflicts when the library is installed by multiple plug-ins.
   - Adding a unique prefix prevents name collisions when the library is loaded into memory.
-It also ensures the plugin uses the specific version it was built against, rather than another version installed by a different plugin.
+It also ensures the plug-in uses the specific version it was built against, rather than another version installed by a different plug-in.
   ![PPL Setting - Apply Prefix](./images/G%20Plug-In%20Guide/PPL%20Setting%20-%20Apply%20Prefix.png)

 ### Package a G Plug-In